Malik-Shafique/Python-Scripts/README.md

 # Python-Scripts
 Some useful python scripts for Computer Vision Beginners and Enthusiasts.
 Main focus on OpenCV, PIL etc.
-### rembg.py
-Python code to remove background using "rembg"

-Use command "pip install rembg" to install "rembg"

-Use command "pip install pillow" to install "pillow"/"PIL"

 ## Transform Images with Graceful Shades: A PIL-Powered Grayscale Converter
 ### grayscale.py